kirlarionov/search-news/README.md

 request, and also shows the main news of Ukraine and such categories as: sports, business, health, technology, science and entertainment.

+**I deployed the project to GitPages, but there are restrictions with Api:
+"Requests from the browser are not allowed on the Developer plan, except from localhost." &#128528;
+Link to view this App ➟ https://kirlarionov.github.io/search-news/

 ## Technology stack
 <p>
   <img src="https://img.shields.io/badge/javascript-F7DF1E?style=for-the-badge&logo=JavaScript&logoColor=black"/>